Frequently Asked Questions

 Recordings will be available weekly to enrolled students and may be used for future instruction and promotion.

 Am I eligible for the master’s program if I do not have a bachelor’s degree?

 You must complete your bachelor’s degree in order to gain a master’s degree.
-Since Memoria College is not an undergraduate institution, you must first complete your bachelor’s degree at an undergraduate institution before you apply.
+Since Memoria College is not an undergraduate institution, you must first complete your bachelor’s degree at an undergraduate institution before a degree can be granted.

-Students without a bachelor’s degree may be able to audit courses without credit.
+Students without a bachelor’s degree may audit courses.